 If you get disability benefits and your condition improves or you return to work, report these changes to the SSA by calling 800-772-1213 (TTY 800-325-0778) or contacting your local Social Security office.

-Your application status shows:
+Your application status shows the following:

 - The date we received your application